Indochinese tiger: Distribution and habitat

-In Laos, 14 tigers were documented in Nam Et-Phou Louey National Protected Area during surveys from 2013 to 2017 covering four blocks of about 200 km2 semi-evergreen and evergreen forest that are interspersed with some patches of grassland.
-More recent surveys have failed to detect any tigers, and the likelihood is that they have been extirpated as a result of poaching fueled by demand from China.
+In Laos, 14 tigers were documented in Nam Et-Phou Louey National Park during surveys from 2013 to 2017, covering four blocks of about 200 km2 semi-evergreen and evergreen forest that are interspersed with some patches of grassland.
+More recent surveys have failed to detect any tigers, and the likelihood is that they have been extirpated as a result of poaching, fueled by demand from China.

+In 2016, it was reported that only two tigers were left in Laos.

+However, neither of these two individuals has been seen since 2013; they vanished from Nam Et-Phou Louey National Park and are thought to have been killed by poachers using snares or a gun.

 In eastern Cambodia, tigers were last recorded in Mondulkiri Protected Forest and Virachey National Park during surveys between 1999 and 2007.
+In 2016, the Cambodian government declared that the tiger was "functionally extinct".
+In April 2023, India signed a memorandum of understanding with Cambodia to assist the country with the tiger's reintroduction.
+At least 90 acre of the Cardamom Mountains of Tatai Wildlife Sanctuary could be used to host Bengal tigers.

-From the 1960s and earlier, the Indochinese tiger occurred throughout the mountains in Vietnam, even in the midlands and Islands.
-In the report of the Government of Vietnam at the Tiger Forum in 2004, there would be tiger only in 17 provinces and they are living in fragmented and severely degraded forest areas.
-Tigers were still present in 14 protected areas in the 1990s, but none have been recorded in the country since 1997.
+In Vietnam, the Indochinese tiger occurred in 17 provinces before the 1960s.
+It was still present in 14 protected areas in the 1990s, but has not been recorded in the country since 1997.
+As of 2014, the tiger is possibly extinct in Vietnam.

-Population of tigers in Laos and Vietnam has declined significantly, according to the global census of tigers in 2016, there are only 2 left in Laos and less than 5 in Vietnam only.
-There is news of its extinction in both countries.
-In Laos, no tiger has been seen since 2013, when its populations were estimated at only two, and these two individuals simply vanished shortly after 2013 from Nam Et-Phou Louey National Protected Area, denoting they were most likely killed either by snare or gun.
-In Vietnam, a 2014 IUCN Red List report indicated that tigers possibly extinct in Vietnam.

-In China, it occurred historically in Yunnan province and Mêdog County, where it probably does not survive any more today.
-Thus, probably the Indochinese tiger now only survives in Thailand and Myanmar.
+In China, it occurred historically in Yunnan province and Mêdog County, where it probably does not survive today.
 In Yunnan's Shangyong Nature Reserve, three individuals were detected during surveys carried out from 2004 to 2009.

 Behaviour and ecology

 In Thailand's Huai Kha Khaeng Wildlife Sanctuary, seven female and four male tigers were equipped with GPS radio collars between June 2005 and August 2011.
 Females had a mean home range of 70.2 ± 33.2 km2 and males of 267.6 ± 92.4 km2.

 Between 2013 and 2015, 11 prey species were identified at 150 kill sites.
 They ranged in weight from 3 to 287 kg.
-Sambar deer, banteng, gaur and wild boar were most frequently killed, but also remains of Asian elephant calves, hog badger, Old World porcupine, muntjac, serow, pangolin and langur species were identified.
+Sambar deer, banteng, gaur, and wild boar were most frequently killed, but also remains of Asian elephant calves, hog badger, Old World porcupine, muntjac, serow, pangolin, and langur species were identified.